appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 description: Guide on how to use ElasticSearch as a data source on Appsmith
 ---

-# How to use MS SQL as a data source on Appsmith
+# How to use ElasticSearch as a data source on Appsmith

 This guide assumes you have basic familiarity with [Appsmith](https://www.appsmith.com/).
 If you don't have much understanding, I would suggest creating an account and trying it out.
 I assure you that it is straightforward to get acquainted with quickly.